Skip to main content

 Lot number tracking

-In the case of lot tracking, stock lot numbers are assigned to each batch produced or procured that would allow tracking their origin, quantity, value, expiry dates, certificates of conformity, and other information deemed necessary.
+In the case of lot tracking, stock lot numbers are assigned to each batch produced or procured, allowing the tracking of their origin, quantity, value, expiry dates, certificates of conformity, and other information deemed necessary.
 When a part of the lot is found to be faulty (e.g. a client says that a loaf of bread they bought at the supermarket was moldy), it would be easy to know which batch it was from, and where other parts of the same batch are.

 For example, a batch of raw materials is procured and it is assigned a unique number L-001, and goods are labeled accordingly.